rachalSmith/counter-app-react/README.md

 ### Usage

-Manually tested and working with Node version: 16.13.0
+Tested and working with Node version: 16.13.0

 #### Install dependencies